-The Middle Tennessee School of Anesthesia (MTSA) has developed the Acute Surgical Pain Management Fellowship (ASPMF) with the support of the American Association of Nurse Anesthesiology (AANA).
-This Fellowship will enhance the knowledge and skills of the Certified Registered Nurse Anesthetist (CRNA) in the management and care of the patient with acute surgical pain.
-Upon completion of the Fellowship, CRNAs will have the knowledge and the skills to exercise their full scope of practice for those who are experiencing perioperative pain.
+The Middle Tennessee School of Anesthesia (MTSA) developed the Acute Surgical Pain Management Fellowship (ASPMF) to enhance the knowledge and skills of Certified Registered Nurse Anesthetists (CRNAs) in the field of acute surgical pain management.
+The fellowship equips CRNAs to provide comprehensive care to patients facing acute surgical pain.
+Upon successful completion of the fellowship, CRNAs will possess the expertise required to exercise their full scope of practice in delivering exceptional perioperative pain management.